 Transferred Intent in Personal Injury Law

-As you pass two men on the street, one man tosses a bottle at the other man out of anger.
-He misses the intended victim and instead hits you in the head.
-Is he liable for your injuries even if the man didn't intend to hurt you?
-Most likely yes because the man's intent to commit a tort has been transferred under the transferred intent doctrine.
+As you pass two people on the street, one of them tosses a bottle at the other out of anger.
+They miss the intended victim and instead hit you on the head.
+Is the thrower liable for your injuries even if they didn't intend to hurt you?
+The answer is most likely yes.
+The thrower's intent to commit a tort (civil wrong) has been transferred under the transferred intent doctrine.
 Read on to learn about transferred intent in personal injury law.

 What Is Transferred Intent?

 In an intentional tort case, you are required to show that the defendant intended to commit the act that caused you to suffer.
+In criminal law, there is a similar legal doctrine known as mens rea.
 You're required to show that the defendant specifically intended to harm you.
-As long as you can show that the defendant intended the alleged act and the harmful results were certain to occur, you can file a lawsuit under the intentional tort claim.
-If your claim is successful, you could receive compensation for your medical expenses and any pain and suffering that resulted.
+You can file a lawsuit under the intentional tort claim as long as you can show that:

 Defenses to Intentional Torts

 Another common tort defense is consent.
 If the plaintiff consented to the defendant's conduct, the plaintiff cannot sue the defendant for the consented conduct.
-For example, if you consented to participate in a boxing match, you cannot sue the other person for getting hurt from the match.
-So before using the transferred intent doctrine, make sure none of the tort defenses apply to your case.
+For example, if you consented to participate in a boxing match, you cannot sue the other person for getting hurt during the match.
+If there are multiple people inside a boxing ring, your consent to participate in the dangerous sport will apply even in situations involving transferred intent.

 Exception: Intentional Infliction of Emotional Distress